BradysKool/GeoGussrAI/README.txt

 for clarficication this model will be feed one screenshot of some locaiton on google streatview and it has to gusse the contry that it was taken
 I am also in top 1% of geogussr players so beating me is quite impressive

+Check timeline.txt for the work that was done each day.

 There where 3 verisons to the model:
 V1- This version had torchModel.py and traning.py as the model and traing algoritham respectivly.